Yoga Poses & Sequence for Fertility

 Eating a balanced and nutritious diet is important and it varies from one person to the next.
 Some women may need more healthy fats in their diets (even some saturated fats, animal proteins and full fat dairy have helped in certain cases), others may need more leafy greens and less caffeine.
 As far as diet is concerned, it’s best to work with a good nutritionist and find out what is right for each individual case.

 I personally think stress reduction is the most important part of the puzzle when it comes to fertility.
-As women, we can be so hard on ourselves; and yet it is crucial for us to nurture and care for our bodies, minds and spirits, in order to care for another.
+As women, we can be so hard on ourselves, yet it is crucial for us to nurture and care for our bodies, minds and spirits, in order to care for another.
 We start to blame ourselves, and our bodies for not responding or doing what we want them to do.
 The whole process of going through fertility treatments can be scary, overwhelming and stressful.

-Slow flow Vinyasa, Yin yoga, Iyenger and Restorative yoga are all great forms to practice.
+Slow flow Vinyasa, Yin yoga, Iyengar and Restorative yoga are all great forms to practice.
 They are gentle enough (for women going through treatments or trying to get pregnant strenuous exercise is usually not the best); yet also get the blood flowing to key areas in the body and help build strength, stamina, flexibility and security.
 I teach a combination of all of the above at the RMA.
-I also open and close with mediation that helps each woman align herself with her own potential energy and the energy of the universe.
+I also open and close with meditation that helps each woman align herself with her own potential energy and the energy of the universe.
 It’s amazing how after class, all the women open up and start to share their experiences and what they are each going through.

 The yoga practice creates a safe environment for everyone to let down their guards and vent about their experience.
 Morning monitoring hours (going in every morning or every other morning for bloodwork, ultrasounds, etc.), they say, are horrible.
 No one looks at or talks to each other, it’s like standing in a crowded rush hour subway.
 I’m always so blown away at how yoga can create a community so easily and unite a group in a way nothing else can.
 I will continue to do what I can to help these women relax and form a loving relationship with themselves no matter what.